 Cocoa solids contain cocoa flavonoids that help with blood flow throughout your body, but to reap their maximum benefits, you have to consume chocolate that is as close to raw cocoa as possible, says Scritchfield.
-While white chocolate does not contain any cocoa flavanols at all, milk chocolate does contain some, but it also contains a higher concentration of sugar (up to 22 grams per ounce), which could cause you to crave more sugar and lead to weight gain.
+While white chocolate does not contain any cocoa flavanols at all, milk chocolate does contain some, but it also contains a higher concentration of sugar (one ounce of milk chocolate has about 14.4 g sugar), which could cause you to crave more sugar.
 Dark chocolate has less sugar and has been shown to be more satiating, according to a 2011 study in Nutrition & Diabetes.
 “Chocolates with cocoa percentages of 70 percent or higher are strong sources of cocoa flavonoids,” says Scritchfield.
 “Chocolates with lower percentages have a less bitter taste, and still contain cocoa flavonoids, but they are not as concentrated.”

 Chocolate may help with weight loss

-Eating high-quality dark chocolate every day is good for body and mind and has even been shown, according to a 2014 study in Journal of Agriculture and Food Chemistry, to help with weight loss.
+Eating high-quality dark chocolate every day may even, according to a 2014 study in Journal of Agriculture and Food Chemistry, help with weight loss.
 The flavonoids in dark chocolate help reduce insulin resistance, which prevents spikes in blood sugar levels, discouraging you from overeating—even smelling it can help curb your appetite.
 “Since dark chocolate is the highest in cocoa flavonoids, the greatest health benefits are seen with consumption of three to four ounces of dark chocolate per day,” says Scritchfield.

 Read the label before you buy

 As with any other packaged food, you need to read the label of your dark chocolate to ensure it has a small number of ingredients, says Scritchfield.
 “Look for the percentage of cocoa present—the higher the percentage, the greater the health benefits.”
 The chocolate should be pure and dark, without any additives.
 Some chocolates have additional sugar, sweeteners, and/or milk to make them less bitter and more palatable, she says.
-Hydrogenated oils, another term for trans fats, is one ingredient to especially steer clear of as they are linked to heart disease, stroke, and diabetes, the American Heart Association says.
+Hydrogenated oils, another term for trans fats, is one ingredient to especially steer clear of as they are linked to heart disease, stroke, and diabetes.
+(Although trans fats are being phased out of most foods due to Food and Drug Administration rules.)
 Make sure you’re not making these mistakes when reading food labels.

 Give your chocolate a boost